 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-If you choose to board a different flight from the airline, you can still receive compensation.
-The key factor is when you reach your final destination.
+If you choose to board another flight from the airline, you’re still eligible for compensation.
+What matters most is your arrival time at your destination.

 - The distance of your flight